freon4dsl/Freon-documentation/docu-content/010_Documentation/060_Customizations/020_External_Components/+page.md

 <Note><svelte:fragment slot="header">External components are experimental</svelte:fragment>
 <svelte:fragment slot="content">
-<p>Using external components in the Freon editor is an experimental feature.
-There are no guarantees
+<p>The use of external components in the Freon editor is experimental.
-that the editor will function correctly with every component library.
-Neither can we guarantee that the manner in which external components are included will remain the same in next versions of Freon.</p>
+Compatibility with every library isn’t guaranteed, and future versions of Freon may alter how external components are included.
+Proceed with this in mind.</p>
 </svelte:fragment></Note>

 In this version of Freon it is possible to include UI components that are not native to Freon.
 For